RezuanDzibov/share_secret/README.md

 DB_PATH = Your MongoDB path
 ```

-## And if so, you can clone the repository and run the project with the command:
+## And now you can run the project with the command:
 ```
 docker-compose up --build
 ```